 Describe your methods here in as much detail as possible.
-This should be the largest section in your paper by far and be at least 3 pages long.
+This should be the largest section in your paper by far and be at least 2 pages long.

 Consider the following guidance closely.
 A significant number of teams need to resubmit their papers each year because they do not follow it, and some of these papers are rejected because the teams are unable to correct their papers in time.
+If we reject your CinC article you will be disqualified from the Challenge and removed from the official rankings.
+Accurate dissemination of the results of the Challenge are the most important product.
+Misleading or confusing articles detract from the impact.
+So please read these instructions carefully.

-- 1. Include any data processing steps that you performed, including any exclusion criteria or relabeling of the training data. - 2.
-Include a description of all of the parameters that you optimized and how you optimized them, including any data and methods that you used for optimization.
+1. Include any data processing steps that you performed, including any exclusion criteria or relabeling of the training data.

+2. Include a description of all of the parameters that you optimized and how you optimized them, including any data and methods that you used for optimization.
 If you picked a parameter without optimizing, then report that, too.
-A table of parameters and their optimized/chosen value would be very useful. - 3.
-For any techniques you have used, make sure you cite relevant sources.
-Please do not use generic references such as textbooks unless you identify the correct pages. - 4.
-Be sure to highlight any similarities or differences between your approaches for the different lead combinations. - 5.
-You can use equations.
-See (1) for an example:
+A table of parameters and their optimized/chosen value would be very useful.

+3. For any techniques you have used, make sure you cite relevant sources.
+Please do not use generic references such as textbooks unless you identify the correct pages.
+Try to avoid non-peer reviewed materials such as preprints, and search of the original article, rather than a derivative article.
+(E.g., if you cite a review paper to describe a technique, then it indicates that you did not read the original source.)